 Meitheal Mara worked in partnership with Darina and John Tully.
-Darina carried out the field work and John designed and managed the database.
-Cathy Buchanan provided overall account management and administration; Donal Mac Pólin was the project artist, and Donal Lynch the team advisor, providing expert advice and insights.
-Cathy Buchanan, Darina Tully and Donal Lynch wrote this report.
+Darina and John carried out the fieldwork and John designed and managed the database.
+Cathy Buchanan provided overall account management and administration with Mary Doran; Donal MacPólin was the project artist, and Donal Lynch the team advisor, providing expert advice and insights.
+All members of the team contributed to this report.